udaibirv/udaibirv/README.md

 ### Hi there 👋
 My name is Udaibir Virk, a full-stack web devloper whose journey through web devlopment has ingited a passsion to continually strive each and every day towards honing a well-rounded skill set.
 My introduction to the world of web devleopment was kickstarted by my brother's idea of making a matchmaking basketball app for pick-up games at our local park.
-As soon as I saw the intricacies that went into developing applications, I knew I had found something I wanted to devote my full attention and time towards.<a href="https://docs.google.com/gview?url=https://github.com/udaibirv/resume/raw/main/Udaibir_Virk.pdf&embedded=true"> My resume can be found here </a>
+As soon as I saw the intricacies that went into developing applications, I knew I had found something I wanted to devote my full attention and time towards.

 ![Udaibir's GitHub stats](https://github-readme-stats.vercel.app/api?username=udaibirv&show_icons=true&theme=synthwave&hide=contribs,prs,stars)

 ### Projects
    - <a href="https://udaibirv.github.io/ajax-project">See you favorite NBA teams' recent stats, games, and more!</a>
+      - <a href="https://github.com/udaibirv/ajax-project">Source Code</a>

 ### Languages and Tools I Frequently Use: